edgexfoundry/device-sdk-c/docs/configuration.md

 Option | Type | Notes
 :--- | :--- | :---
-Type | String | If this option is present and set to `mqtt` or `redisstream`, the service will deliver events via the specified Message Bus implementation rather than by making REST calls to the core-data service.
+Type | String | If this option is present and set to `mqtt`, the service will deliver events via the specified Message Bus implementation rather than by making REST calls to the core-data service.

 The following basic options may be configured for Message Bus connections:

 Option | Type | Notes
 :--- | :--- | :---
 Protocol | String | The protocol to use.
 For MQTT this is `tcp` or `ssl`.
 Defaults to `tcp`.
-For Redis this should be `redis`.
-Host | String | The host on which the MQTT or Redis server is running.
+Host | String | The host on which the MQTT server is running.
 Defaults to `localhost`.
-Port | Unsigned Int | The port on which the MQTT or Redis server is running.
-Defaults to `1883` for MQTT or `6379` for Redis.
+Port | Unsigned Int | The port on which the MQTT server is running.
+Defaults to `1883` for MQTT.
 PublishTopicPrefix | String | The topic under which events are to be published.
 Defaults to `edgex/events/device` which results in events being published to `edgex/events/device/profile-name/device-name/source-name`.
-For Redis the `/` delimeter in topic names is replaced with `.`.

 ### MessageQueue/Optional section

 The following options are unset by default but may be required in some applications, eg if ssl is to be used.
-All are recognized for MQTT but for Redis none are implemented.
+All are recognized for MQTT.

 Option | Type | Notes
 :--- | :--- | :---